-The MMU recommends that energy efficiency MW not be included in the PJM capacity market.
+The MMU recommends that energy efficiency MW not be included in the PJM Capacity Market.
 The measurement and verification protocols for energy efficiency are too imprecise to rely on as a source of capacity.
-Energy efficiency measures reduce energy usage and capacity usage directly.
+Effective energy efficiency measures reduce energy usage and capacity usage directly.
 The reduced market payments are the appropriate compensation.
-PJM should ensure that the impact of EE measures on the load forecast is incorporated immediately rather than with the existing lag.